News Group Chat Room Information Intro to INC About INCWorld Contact Us Logout Comments Guestbook Email me |

 But how did the teaching that Christ is God come about?
 Should it surprise us today that such belief exists?
 What did the apostles forewarn the early Christians or the members of the first-Century Church of Christ?
 In his second epistle to the Christians at Corinth, Apostle Paul expressed his fear thus:

+“ But I fear, lest somehow, as the serpent deceived Eve by his craftiness, so your minds may be corrupted from the simplicity that is in Christ.
 “For if he who comes preaches another Jesus whom we have not preached, or if you receive a different spirit which you have not receive, or a different gospel which you have not accepted, you may well put up with it!”
 (II Cor.
 11:3-4, New King James Version)

 Apostle Paul gave a clear warning: Preachers, who would preach a different Jesus (one whom they did not preach), would come after them.
 Hence, it is not surprising that there are people today who preach a Jesus different from the One taught by the apostles.
 Why did Apostle Paul say that the Jesus whom they did not preach?
 Who was the Jesus whom the Apostles preached?
 In his first letter to Timothy, Apostles Paul wrote: